shivanichourey/Decentralized-Crowdfunding-Platform/README.md

 This removes the need for trust between campaign creators and supporters—rules are enforced automatically on-chain.

-🔎 Transparency & Security
+🔎 Transparency & Security:
 Every transaction is recorded on the blockchain, making contributions fully traceable and tamper-proof.
 This prevents fraud and misuse of funds, which are common issues in centralized crowdfunding platforms.

-⚙️ Key Functions
+⚙️ Key Functions:
 contribute(): Allows users to send funds to a campaign.

 withdraw(): Lets the campaign owner claim funds only if the goal is reached.

 refund(): Allows contributors to get their money back if the campaign fails.

-💡 Use Cases
+💡 Use Cases:
 Startup funding

 Community-driven product development